Links of interest to students of American art history

 A related issue is copyright infringement.
 Text that is properly quoted -- without plagiarism -- may violate the copyright held by of the owner of the text.
 For an explanation of Internet-related copyright issues see Copyright and Fair Use in the UMUC Online or Face-to-Face Classroom by the University of Maryland University College.
 Also, images that are thought to be "borrowed" from a Web site may violate the fair use rules of copyright laws.
 Posting of "borrowed" images on the Web may cause the images to be published in the eyes of the law and increase the risk of action on the part of copyright holders.

-Also see TFAO's Art Law by Ann Avery Andres, Esq., which seeks to make artists and collectors be aware of copyright issues relating to art objects.
-Derivative Works And Copyright: Painting from Another's Photograph by Mary Ann Fergus from Spacetake is of interest to artists.
-[Link found to be expired as of 2015 audit.
-TFAO is saving the citation for use by researchers.]
+Also see our Art Law by Ann Avery Andres, Esq., which seeks to make artists and collectors be aware of copyright issues relating to art objects.

-This tfaoi.org Web site contains content including text and images that are either the property of Traditional Fine Arts Organization, Inc. (TFAO) or other copyright holders who have granted permission for TFAO to publish their content.
+This tfaoi.org website contains content including text and images that are either the property of us or other copyright holders who have granted permission for us to publish their content.
 For information on use of materials published in our online publication Resource Library please see its User Agreement and legal notice.
-Neither Resource Library or TFAO will assist you in securing permissions for materials which it does not own.
+Neither Resource Library or TFAO will assist you in securing permissions for materials not owned by us.

 Policy on outbound links